return-null0/playground/README.md

 </p>

 ## Overview
 A high-performance, cross-platform Electron application designed for experimenting with local AI models.
-The app features a modular architecture that separates the UI thread from heavy AI inference tasks, ensuring a smooth **60 FPS** camera preview even while running complex neural networks in the background.
+The app features a modular architecture that separates the UI thread from heavy AI inference tasks, ensuring a smooth camera preview even while running complex neural networks in the background.

 The app supports AI integration in two distinct modes, maintaining a clean separation between raw data processing and the user interface.